Remington Model 887: ArmorLokt Finish

+Integral Design Features

+Externally, the molded polymeric coating enabled Remington to add desirable features at extremely low cost, such as a top rail, a front sight, sling swivel studs, and an extended fore end.
+In addition, the plastic may be easily drilled by the user to add additional sights and components.
+The plastic exterior also facilitated the addition of the large triangular action lock release button.

+Internally, the rotating bolt, action assembly, and trigger assembly were all intended to be improvements on past technology, and the gun was designed for easier disassembly and cleaning.

+Market reception for these efforts was mixed.
+Many parts were designed to be lightweight and thus easily bent by traditional gun cleaning and disassembly methods, and often allowed movement resulting in "rattle" which is often a criticism of inexpensive shotguns.
+As a result, many of these intended advances were perceived as a cheapening of the Remington brand.

 Variations

 Remington was initially marketing two versions of the 887, the 887 Nitro Mag and the 887 Nitro Mag Waterfowl.
 Remington has released several new models including 887 Nitro Mag Tactical, 887 Nitro Mag Bone Collector, and 887 Nitro Mag Camo Combo.

 The Tactical model is similar to the base model, but with an 18.5 inch barrel, a magazine extension tube, and 2 Picatinny mounting rails.
 The 887 Nitro Mag Waterfowl is very similar to the base version, with the main difference being the finish.
 The waterfowl version includes a finish covered in Mossy Oak's Break-Up Infinity and also Realtree Advantage Max-4 HD camo, which makes it ideal for hunting, as per its namesake.
 The 887 Waterfowl is also slightly heavier than the 887.